7 Health Benefits of Turmeric

 Chronic inflammation, or the other hand, is very damaging to the body.
 The effect that it has on your internal systems and cellular structure can lead to damage to the joints, heart, brain and much more.

-One of the reasons why turmeric works is because it interrupts a protein (NF-kB) that leads to inflammation.
-In other words, it stops the inflammation at the molecular level.
+One of the reasons turmeric works is because it interrupts a protein (NF-kB) that leads to inflammation.
+In other words, it works at the molecular level to help keep inflammation in check.1

 3. Turmeric Is a Strong Antioxidant

 Antioxidants provide the antidote for free radicals.
-You can find them in fruits and vegetables and it is one of the primary reasons why people who include more fruits and vegetables in their diet live longer lives.
+You can find them in fruits and vegetables.
+This is one of the primary reasons why people who include more fruits and vegetables in their diet live longer, healthier lives.

 Curcumin is said to be one of the best antioxidants you can find3.
 It does more than act as an antioxidant, studies have shown that it can help to boost your body's natural antioxidant enzymes4.

-Living an active lifestyle, eating a proper diet and reducing your stress levels can prevent heart disease.
-Curcumin can also help with your healthy heart.
+Living an active lifestyle, eating a proper diet, and reducing your stress levels can help keep your heart healthy.
+Curcumin can also help support your heart health.

 Exercise provides benefits for vascular endothelium function.
 At least one study8 has also shown that curcumin can produce those same benefits as exercise.

-Studies have shown the benefits of turmeric on the digestion9.
-The German Commission E (which governs herbal use in Germany) has even approved turmeric used for digestive issues.
+Turmeric has traditionally been used to support healthy digestion.
+The German Commission E, which governs herbal use in Germany, has even approved turmeric used for digestive issues.

 7. Turmeric Helps with Achy Joints